mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 You can view the status for the pipeline, or you can display [the downstream pipeline's status instead](#mirror-status-from-triggered-pipeline).

-The user that created the upstream pipeline must have access permission for the downstream project (`my/deployment`).
-If a downstream project is not found, or a user does not have permission to create a pipeline there, the `staging` job is marked as _failed_.
+The user that creates the upstream pipeline must be able to create pipelines in the downstream project (`my/deployment`) too.
+If the downstream project is not found, or the user does not have [permission](../user/permissions.md) to create a pipeline there, the `staging` job is marked as _failed_.

 #### Specify a downstream pipeline branch